Tutorial

 {

-Now, you can benchmark any method you want by adding the attribute #[BenchMark] to it.
+Now you can benchmark any method by adding the #[BenchMark] attribute.

-Adding functionality through attributes and interceptors is flexible.
-There is no change to the target method or the caller of the method.
-Annotations can be left as is or unbound to avoid benchmarking.
-For example, you can bind them only during development and warn the user if the number of seconds exceeds a certain value.
+Adding functionality with attributes and interceptors is flexible.
+There are no changes to the target methods or the methods that call them.
+The attribute remains as is, but you can remove the binding if you don’t want to benchmark.
+For example, you can bind only during development and issue a warning if it exceeds a certain number of seconds.

-Run it and make sure that the log of execution time is output to var/log/weekday.log.
+Run it and check that the execution time logs are output to var/log/weekday.log.

 php bin/app.php get '/weekday/2015/05/28'